OverviewSewenhorn Westgratturm m. 2650

 Getting ThereROAD ACCESS

-first pull-out along the road (signal to Sewenhutte).
+first pull-out along the road (signpost to Sewenhutte).
 Carry on about three-hundred meters reaching a second wider pull-out m.
 1613 (Gorezmettlenbach).
-Signal to Sewenhutte.
+Signpost to Sewenhutte.
 Parking.
 (15 km. from Andermatt).

 WALKING ACCESS TO SEWEN HUT